How do I know if I am ready to return to work?

 Having read the information in this section, consider the following

-• Do I need to be assessed for my ability to return to work or school?
+- Do I know when I can return to work or school?

-• Have I talked with my boss about what will be expected of me if/when I return to work?
+- Have I talked with my boss about what will be expected of me if/when I return to work (for example: flexible hours, work from home or different responsibilities)?